Reforming France's police watchdog, vertical farming in Denmark and the use of 'deep fakes'

-Category: World Hits: 5Amid increasing concerns over police brutality, France's police watchdog has been targeted for a controversial reform.
+Category: World Hits: 6Amid increasing concerns over police brutality, France's police watchdog has been targeted for a controversial reform.
 We also take a look at the human cost of Armenia's defeat in Nagorno-Karabakh, Denmark unveils a giant wind-powered vertical farm, and as the pandemic continues to limit movement, a French soap opera has found a high-tech way to deal with the absence of an isolating cast member.

 Read more https://www.france24.com/en/europe/20201212-reforming-france-s-police-watchdog-vertical-farming-in-denmark-and-the-use-of-deep-fakes